masolimano/maneage/README-hacking.md

 `./project make` steps must be called with special conditions which are managed in the `--group` option.

 Let's see how this design is implemented.
-Please open and inspect `top.mk` it as we go along here.
+Please open and inspect `top-make.mk` it as we go along here.
 The first step (un-commented line) is to import the local configuration (your answers to the questions of `./project configure`).
 They are defined in the configuration-Makefile `reproduce/software/config/installation/LOCAL.mk` which was also built by `./project configure` (based on the `LOCAL.mk.in` template of the same directory).